-I’ve researched and written quite a bit about companion plants and one of the biggest companions I found was flowers.
-To help break down these flowers into more detail, I did some more digging.
-Here are the top companion flowers, no matter if you have a vegetable, herb, or fruit garden (orchard).
+I’ve looked into companion plants for a while now and one of the biggest companions I’ve found for almost all types of plants was flowers.
+To break down these flowering companion plants into more detail, I did more digging.

 The best companion flowers for gardens are comfrey, nasturtium, sunflowers, marigolds, and wildflowers.
-These flowers attract pollinators, but some also offer other benefits such as fixing nitrogen, providing mulch, and making a ground cover.
-While some flowers don’t produce nectar, others supply protein-rich pollen.
+These flowers attract pollinators via sweet-nectar and protein-rich-pollen.
+Some flowers also offer benefits such as fixing nitrogen, providing mulch, and providing ground covers.

 So, there are many companion flowers, all with different uses.
 Let’s take a look at why these flowers made the top 10 for companion planting gardens, vegetables, and more.